-10. Effect of changes in the composition of the entity during the interim period Merger and Acquisition
+12. Effect of changes in the composition of the entity during the interim period Merger and Acquisition

-Bank has acquired Century Commercial Bank Ltd., an "A" class financial institution licensed by NRB, for which Bank has issued the shares in the swap ratio of 1:1 during the previous FY 2079/80.
-The joint transaction was started from 26th Poush, 2079.
-However, there is no merger and acquisition during the reporting period.
+Bank has acquired Century Commercial Bank Ltd., an "A" class financial institution licensed by NRB, for which Bank has issued the shares in the swap ratio of 1:1.
+The joint transaction was started on 26th Poush, 2079.